International Audio Arts Festival

 Flights to Ireland for Every Award Winner!

-This year EVERY HearSay prize category winner living outside Ireland will receive a flight from anywhere in the world to participate and accept their award in person at HearSay2015
+EVERY HearSay prize category winner living outside Ireland will receive RETURN flights from ANYWHERE in the world to participate and accept their award in person at #HearSay19

 Weeklong Residency in a luxury mountain lodge (including the Festival Weekend).